Pop stars in the movies

-Dunkirk star Harry Styles isn't the only musician-turned-actor with a well-received performance in a recent movie.
-From Mary J. Blige and Kesha to Lady Gaga and Kylie Minogue, here are 15 singers who also hit a high note on the big screen.
+Dunkirk star Harry Styles isn’t the only musician-turned-actor with a well-received performance in a recent movie.
+From Christina Aguilera and Rihanna to Lady Gaga and Kylie Minogue, here are 17 singers who also hit a high note on the big screen.

 Kylie Minogue (San Andreas)